 The only downside is that the course audio is in Spanish, with English subtitles.
 This isn’t a deal breaker since the walkthroughs are presented very clearly visually, but it might put off some people who don’t like subtitles.
 Check out the trailer to see how the subtitles work.

-If you don’t mind, the teacher has two more macrame courses on the Domestika platform that are also worthwhile.
+If you don’t mind the subtitles, the teacher has two more macrame courses on the Domestika platform that are also worthwhile.
 Unlike Skillshare, Domestika courses are one-off purchases, which means once you buy it it’s yours forever with no recurring subscription.
-It’s typically discounted to about $10.

 Macrame using the fiber emballage technique